system-zero/system-zero/data/docs/la.md

 perfect in my humble opinion, if you ever someone will ever ask me.

-Plus this gives confidence to the own being, that is fascinated by the way the things works and feels the magic (which is not that magic - it is just mechanics) - when sees the result of an own code.
+Plus this gives confidence to the own being, that is fascinated by the way the things works and feels the magic (which is not that magic - it is just mechanics), when sees the result of an own code.

-Plus the knowledge and the access to open and free bits of the source code, it returns a big gift, that is the trust to the system.
+Plus the access to the open in the endless eternity to the forever and ever free bits of the source code, it returns an invaluable gift to ever put it in a balance, that is the trust to the system.

 In any case, the aim is to offer a mechanism that is trying to show the path to the user, to find the way into the system that lives and uses.